sbt tips and tricks

 Debugging sbt

-The first thing you have to do is to make it compile build files and start the shell, once you are there things are getting easier.
+The first thing you have to do is make it compile the build files and start the shell.
+Once you are there, things get easier.
 (If sbt crashed at this step… just comment out all troublesome parts and continue).

-Are you not sure how to configure this new plugin, or what options you can use in general?
-Few hints:
+Not sure how to configure this new plugin, or what options you can use in general?
+A few hints:

-• import project into IntelliJ with sbt sources included.
+• Import the project into IntelliJ with sbt sources included.
 This will allow you to easily jump into definitions and see what keys are defined,

-• for auto-plugins it’s worth knowing, that it will always be something like: com.package.PluginName.autoPlugin - the content of autoPlugin is what is being automatically imported into .sbtfiles, so once you find it, you can check what you can use (or what to import in .scala files).
+• for auto-plugins it’s worth knowing that it will always be something like: com.package.PluginName.autoPlugin - the contents of autoPlugin are automatically imported into .sbt files, so once you find it, you can check what you can use (or what to import in .scala files).

-The sbt console itself also can tell you a lot of things.
-With show command you can display the current value of settings, to see if they have the content you expect.
+The sbt console can also tell you a lot of things.
+With the show command you can display the current values of settings to see if they have the values you expect.

-For tasks a lot of insight you can get from inspect command.
-It can show you the key’s description, tell you about task’s dependencies as well as changes made to the value.
+For tasks, you can get a lot of insight from the inspect command.
+It can show you the key’s description, tell you about a task’s dependencies as well as changes made to the value.
 It is one of the most powerful commands when it comes to sbt debugging (if not the most powerful), so take a look what it can do.

-To override setting from the shell you can use set.
-It might shorten a bit: change value, reload, run task, compare results cycle.
+To override a setting from the shell you can use set.
+It can shorten the change-reload-run-compare cycle a bit.

-Personally, I also find helpful to not name all .sbt files build.sbt.
-One of the first things I noticed when I migrated from 0.13 to 1.0 was printing of loading order of .sbt files.
-I could see how they are loaded and if one of them failed, I could see which one.
+Personally, I also find it helpful not to name all .sbt files build.sbt.
+One of the first things I noticed when I migrated from 0.13 to 1.0 was the printing of the loading order of .sbt files.
+I could see how they were loaded and if one of them failed, I could see which one.
 With several .sbt files I no longer had to play a guessing game in order to figure out which one broke the build.
 That is, once I gave each of them a unique name.

-It is also a good thing to extract version into version.sbt.
-If you want to use some script to bump version, it can be as simple as echo $NEW_VERSION > version.sbt.
+It is also a good thing to extract the version into version.sbt.
+If you want to use some script to bump the version, it can be as simple as echo $NEW_VERSION > version.sbt.

 More than just calling a task once

 Instead, you might run ;task1;task2.
-It will run tasks sequentially and stop at first failure.
-Notice, that you need to start with ; - using it only as a separator is not enough.
+It will run tasks sequentially and stop at the first failure.
+Notice that you need to start with ; - using it only as a separator is not enough.

-Play users also know about this trick ~task - it will start the task, but instead of finishing it, sbt will wait and check if any dependencies it used changed, and rerun it on change.
-It is used for things like ~compile or ~run to recompile or restart an application, when you edited the code.
-It will give you a way to get out of this mode
+Play users also know about this trick, ~task: it will start the task, but instead of finishing it, sbt will wait and check if any dependencies it used have changed, and rerun it on change.
+It is used for things like ~compile or ~run to recompile or restart an application when you edit the code.
+It will give you a way to get out of this mode.

-These 2 feature doesn’t necessarily mix well.
-If you run ;~task1;task2, you would not get to task2 as sbt would wait for you to unlock task1.
-Thus defeating the purpose of using ; in the first place.
-(However, ;task1;~task2 would not have this issue - it’s just a matter of being aware what is exactly happening).
+These two features don’t necessarily mix well.
+If you run ;~task1;task2, you will not get to task2 as sbt would wait for you to unlock task1.
+Thus, it defeats the purpose of using ; in the first place.
+(However, ;task1;~task2 would not have this issue - it’s just a matter of being aware of what exactly is happening).

 If you find yourself calling such sequences often enough (and don’t want to make a separate task for it), or maybe you just have some set of parameters you are passing for a task, you might need an alias: